hmlongco/Factory/Sources/Factory/Factory.docc/Basics/Containers.md

 ```
 Note that resetting registrations also resets the container's auto registration flag.

+> Important: Resetting a container or scope has no effect whatsoever on anything that's alreay been resolved by Factory.
+It only ensures that the *next* time a Factory is asked to resolve a dependency that dependency will be a new instance.

 ## Pushing and Popping State

 As with Factory 1.0, the state of a container's registrations and scope caches can be saved (pushed), and then restored (popped).